 Just the fact that Gorilla Glue is commonly sold tells you about its ease of use, no need to worry if it’s your first time gluing leather.
 Using this glue, you will be able to adjust positioning, if necessary, and also feel comfortable knowing that it dries rather quickly, to secure the bond.
 You’ll be grateful for the anti-clog cap, as well, since you will be able to reuse your bottle of Gorilla Glue into it’s completely gone.

 6. Tandy Leather Eco-Flo Leathercraft Glue 4 oz.

-It’s name tells you straight away that Tandy provides a leather-friendly glue to whatever projects you may have to complete.
+Its name tells you straight away that Tandy provides a leather-friendly glue to whatever projects you may have to complete.
 This water-based adhesive is non-flammable and will glue leather to various other types of materials with no issue.
 The quick-drying cement is very easy to use, no matter what skill level you possess, and you will end up with strong, long-lasting bonds.

-For a very affordable price, you get a bottle which has a convenient applicator you can choose to use, otherwise, you can simply open the cap and apply as you see fit.
+For a very affordable price, you get a bottle that has a convenient applicator you can choose to use, otherwise, you can simply open the cap and apply as you see fit.
 Once you set your leather and other material, leave it for about an hour before trying to use your newly bonded item, for best results.